cosmoskitten/beam/website/src/get-started/try-apache-beam.md

 # Try Apache Beam

-This small snippets show you how a simple minimal version of WordCount looks like.
-You can run these and interactively play with the code to see how it is affected.

-If you're interested in contributing to the Apache Beam codebase, see the [Contribution Guide]({{ site.baseurl }}/contribute).

-* TOC
-{:toc}
+Our interactive [Colab](https://colab.research.google.com) notebooks allow you to try Apache Beam without needing to install anything or modify your system.
+The notebooks show you what a simple, minimal version of a WordCount pipeline looks like.
+You can also interactively modify the code to see how your changes affect the pipeline.

 ## Interactive WordCount in Colab

-Before you begin, try an interactive notebook hosted in [Colab](https://colab.research.google.com) with a minimal version of WordCount.
-You don't have to install or modify your system in any way to run this.
+To run these notebooks in Colab, select the **RUN IN COLAB** button that is below the code snippet.

 ```java
 package samples.quickstart;